Skid Steer Loader Personal Simulator

-The fact is, training with our Personal Simulator costs very little compared to training with a real mobile crane.
+The fact is, training with our Personal Simulator costs very little compared to training with a real skid steer loader.

 First, consider what you pay to own and operate that equipment, plus the time spent by your instructor to supervise the training.
 Then there are the costs associated with even small accidents due to inexperience, often thousands of dollars in replacement parts and downtime.
 There are merchandise costs too, because loads will inevitably be damaged or “lost”.
 Finally, there’s always the risk of injury (or worse).

-Now compare all that to training with our Mobile Crane personal simulator, and it’s easy to see that your return on investment will be quick!
+Now compare all that to training with our Skid Steer Loader personal simulator, and it’s easy to see that your return on investment will be quick!

 Here we present just a few of the Skid Steer Loader Personal Simulator videos from Simlog’s YouTube channel.